Akshat-Diwedi/Boards-Base/Study Plan ✨☢️💀.md

 #### Prompt i gave AI to generate this :-

 ```
-I need a strategic study plan for Maharashtra State Board Class 12th Physics, Chemistry and Mathematics.
-Here are my exact requirements: ## CONTEXT: - **Subject:** Physics, Chemistry and Mathematics (Class 12 Maharashtra State Board) - **Total chapters:** 16 chapters in Physics, 16 chapters in Chemistry, 15 chapters in Mathematics - **My constraint:** Can only study 12 chapters from each subject - **Timeline:** Starting August 1, 2025 to complete before end of December 2025 - **Student level:** Average student ## WHAT I NEED : ### 1.
-ACCURATE WEIGHTAGE TABLES (Research from trusted/official sources): - Create tables showing all chapters for Physics (16), Chemistry (16), and Mathematics (15) - Include weightage for both "With Options" and "Without Options" - Verify accuracy especially for chapters like Wave Optics ### 2.
-STRATEGIC CHAPTER SELECTION: - **Physics:** Select 12 from 16 chapters - **Chemistry:** Select 12 from 16 chapters - **Mathematics:** Select 12 from 15 chapters - **Selection criteria:** HIGH WEIGHTAGE + EASE OF UNDERSTANDING + TIME EFFICIENCY - Prioritize chapters suitable for average students - Focus on conceptually clear and formula-based topics - Avoid extremely theory-heavy or complex chapters ### 3.
-MONTH-WISE STUDY TIMELINE: - **August 2025:** Foundation chapters - **September 2025:** Core concepts - **October 2025:** Advanced topics - **November 2025:** Remaining chapters - **December 2025:** Revision ## FORMAT REQUIREMENTS: - Keep the response CONCISE and QUICK-READ - Use clear tables and bullet points - No lengthy explanations - Straight to the point recommendations - Include total weightage coverage for selected chapters **IMPORTANT:** Do proper research from official Maharashtra State Board sources for accurate weightages.
+# I need a strategic study plan for Maharashtra State Board Class 12th Physics, Chemistry and Mathematics

+Here are my exact requirements:

+---

+## CONTEXT:

+- **Subject:** Physics, Chemistry and Mathematics (Class 12 Maharashtra State Board)
+- **Total chapters:** 16 chapters in Physics, 16 chapters in Chemistry, 15 chapters in Mathematics
+- **My constraint:** Can only study 12 chapters from each subject
+- **Timeline:** Starting August 1, 2025 to complete before end of December 2025
+- **Student level:** Average student

+---

+## WHAT I NEED :

+### 1. ACCURATE WEIGHTAGE TABLES (Research from trusted/official sources):

+- Create tables showing all chapters for Physics (16), Chemistry (16), and Mathematics (15)
+- Include weightage for both "With Options" and "Without Options"
+- Verify accuracy especially for chapters like Wave Optics

+### 2. STRATEGIC CHAPTER SELECTION:

+- **Physics:** Select 12 from 16 chapters
+- **Chemistry:** Select 12 from 16 chapters
+- **Mathematics:** Select 12 from 15 chapters
+- **Selection criteria:** HIGH WEIGHTAGE + EASE OF UNDERSTANDING + TIME EFFICIENCY
+- Prioritize chapters suitable for average students
+- Focus on conceptually clear and formula-based topics
+- Avoid extremely theory-heavy or complex chapters

+### 3. MONTH-WISE STUDY TIMELINE:

+- **August 2025:** Foundation chapters
+- **September 2025:** Core concepts
+- **October 2025:** Advanced topics
+- **November 2025:** Remaining chapters
+- **December 2025:** Revision

+---

+## FORMAT REQUIREMENTS:

+- Keep the response CONCISE and QUICK-READ
+- Use clear tables and bullet points
+- No lengthy explanations
+- Straight to the point recommendations
+- Include total weightage coverage for selected chapters

+---

+**IMPORTANT:** Do proper research from official Maharashtra State Board sources for accurate weightages.
 Don't guess or use outdated information.

+---
 ```